CloudCannon/documentation/_editing/front-matter.md

   - title: Number
     details: |
       Input field for numbers.
-      Displayed for `number`, variables with date values and variables with keys ending in `_number`.
+      Displayed for `number`, variables with keys ending in `_number` and variables with numerical values.
     yaml: |
       ---
       order: 12